 About Claire Unis

 Claire majored in creative writing and literature at Dartmouth College, where she started out writing for and publishing a student newspaper.
 By senior year she had become a regular columnist in the daily school paper.
-While in medical school at UCSF, she enrolled in the MFA program at USF, where she focused on writing memoir and narrative nonfiction.
+While in medical school at the University of California, San Francisco, she enrolled in the MFA program at University of San Francisco, where she focused on writing memoir and narrative nonfiction.
 She completed both degrees simultaneously.
 Now a practicing pediatrician, Claire is also a communication coach for other clinicians in one of the largest medical groups in northern California.
 She teaches classes and shadows other physicians as part of Sutter Medical Group's Clinician Wellbeing Program.
 She writes a weekly blog about doctoring.
 In her role as Literature in Medicine Champion, she also leads monthly book groups, a biweekly writing group, and biweekly discussions of short stories with writing exercises.

 In Claire's free time, she enjoys horseback riding, skiing, mountain biking, yoga, spending time with her family, traveling, and writing poetry.
-She has recently completed a memoir she started while in medical school.
+She has recently completed a memoir titled Balance, Pedal, Breathe: A Journey Through Medical School which is readily available or can be ordered wherever books are sold.
 She lives in Auburn, California, with her husband and 2 children, 1 horse, 2 donkeys, 2 dogs, 10 chickens, and a pet conure.

 My Latest Projects